Certain Women meets The Mars Room in this debut collection featuring three pairs of stories.

 Sharp and stylistic, the trifecta of diptychs that is Swimmers in Winter swirls between real and imagined pasts and futures to delve into our present cultural moment: conflicts between queer people and the police; the impact of homophobia, bullying, and PTSD; the dynamics of women’s friendships; life for queer women in Toronto during WWII and after; the intersections between class identities and queer identities; experiences of economic precarity and precarious living conditions; the work of being an artist; dystopian worlds; and the impact of gentrification on public space.
 These are soul-searching, plot-driven character studies equally influenced by James Baldwin, Christopher Isherwood, and Elena Ferrante.

-Faye Guenther lives in Toronto where she works as a college professor.
-She holds a PhD in English from York University.
-Her writing has appeared in literary journals including Joyland and she has published a chapbook, Flood Lands, with Junction Books.
+Faye Guenther lives in Toronto.
+Her writing has appeared in literary magazines including Joyland and she has published a chapbook, Flood Lands, with Junction Books.
 Swimmers in Winter is her first collection of short fiction.